 CLOUDING THE MOUNTAIN: music & graffiti

-TMNP should make the choice, though.
-It would reduce misunderstandings and save the good vibes.
-And more crucially, if breaching the no music rule is assumed to be ok, it runs the risk of other more safety-orientated regulations being ignored as well.
+TMNP should make a choice, though.
+If only to reduce chance of misunderstandings and save the good vibes.
+And more crucially, if breaching the no music rule is assumed to be ok, you run the risk of other more safety-orientated regulations being ignored as well.

 16 October 2022